 Also, please let us know how to test this so that we can see that the patch worked.

-#3 Updated by Kazuhiro Terao about 6 years ago
+#3 Updated by Kazuhiro Terao over 6 years ago

 - File Screen Shot 2014-03-05 at 6.54.41 AM.png Screen Shot 2014-03-05 at 6.54.41 AM.png added

 - Priority changed from Urgent to Immediate

 - % Done changed from 0 to 80

 I have a fix in my local installation (under hotfix as suggested).

 As some of you already know it concerns the flash timing with respect to beam timing.

 I attach a flash time distribution (weighted by PE) after I applied a fix.

 Original input sample to make this plot is GENIE+CRY 1 event generated by Tingjun